President Taft Lost His Best Friend on the Titanic

 The ship weighed anchor around 8 p.m. and steamed to her final port, Queenstown, Ireland.
 This would be Titanic’s last stop before heading out across the Atlantic Ocean.

-The first few days of the journey were uneventful, with Butt and Millet enjoying luxurious accommodations of the massive ship.
 Four days into the voyage, the Titanic struck an iceberg on the starboard side and so began the tragic end for the ship and 1,514 unlucky passengers.

-Gracie was a fellow passenger on Titanic and he testified shortly after the accident to a Senate Commerce subcommittee, chaired by Senator William A. Smith of Michigan.
+The last verified sighting of Archibald was the account of Archibald Gracie, who testified shortly after the accident to a Senate Commerce subcommittee, chaired by Senator William A. Smith of Michigan.
 The hearings were initially held at the Waldorf-Astoria in New York, but were later moved back to Washington, to the new caucus room of the Russell Senate Office Building (the first hearing ever held in that room).

 Just prior to this time I had passed through A deck, or perhaps it was about this same time.
 Just about the time we were ordered to take the boats, I passed through the A deck, going from the stern toward the bow.
 I saw four gentlemen all alone in the smoking room, whom I recognized as Mr. Millet, Mr. Moore, and Mr. Butt, and a fourth gentleman was there with them whom I did no know, but who I afterwards ascertained to have been Mr. Ryerson.
 They seemed to be absolutely intent upon what they were doing, and disregarding anything about what was going on on the decks outside.

 After the sinking, Millet’s body was recovered by the crew of the MacKay Bennett.
 He was still wearing a light overcoat, black pants and gray jacket, dressed in formal evening clothes.
-In his pockets were a gold watch and chain with the initials “F.D.M.” engraved in it, glasses, two gold studs, a silver tablet bottles, a pocketbook and £2 10s in gold and 8s in silver.
+In his pockets were a gold watch and chain with the initials “F.D.M.” engraved in it, glasses, two gold studs, a silver tablet, a pocketbook and £2 10s in gold and 8s in silver.

 Archibald Butt went down with the ship and his body was never recovered.

-President Taft with Major Butt
+President William Howard Taft standing with Major Archibald Butt

 One of many tributes to the deceased presidential aide-de-camp was held in the major’s hometown of Augusta, Georgia on May 2nd.
 The visibly distraught and mourning president paid tribute to his fallen aide in front of a large local crowd.